-You've read about them in newspapers and heard scary stories about them on TV - but what are HAIs?
+You've read about them and heard scary stories about them on TV - but what are HAIs?
 The acronym HAI can stand for either "hospital acquired infection" or "healthcare associated infection".

 According to the Centers for Disease Control, the definition of an HAI is:

 "a localized or systemic condition resulting from an adverse reaction to the presence of an infectious agent(s) or its toxin(s) that was not present on admission to the acute care facility."

 The condition, in this case, an infection, is limited to a specific location on the body or a specific body system.

 The patient has a reaction to the condition that is harmful.
 This could be a fever, visible signs of infection such as redness, inflammation, or pus, as well as internal reactions which are diagnosed through urine or blood tests, among other diagnostics.

 the presence of an infectious agent(s)

 These are the various types of bacteria, viruses, molds, and fungi that exist around us every day.
 These include microbes that, when they come into contact with open wounds or body cavities, can lead to infection.
 Some of them are e.coli, staphyloccoccus aureus which causes "staph infections," and Enterobacter aerogenes.
 You may hear them referred to as pathogens, microorganisms, or germs.